yuvalmGS/gigaspaces-wiki-jekyll/xap97net/jvm-configuration.markdown

 </JvmSettings>
 {code}

-This element also has an attribute called {{IgnoreUnrecognized}}, which determines the behavior when an unrecognized option is encountered: {{true}} means ignore that option, {{false}} means throw an exception and abort.
-The default is {{false}}.
+This element also has an attribute called `IgnoreUnrecognized`, which determines the behavior when an unrecognized option is encountered: `true` means ignore that option, `false` means throw an exception and abort.
+The default is `false`.

-In general, this section provides equivalent functionality to {{java.exe}} and thus is sufficient.
+In general, this section provides equivalent functionality to `java.exe` and thus is sufficient.
 However, since most .NET users are not familiar with common java options, The XAP.NET JVM settings schema provides additional elements which act as aliases and are more readable to non-java users.

 ## JvmDll

-The {{java.exe}} tool supports two mutually exclusive modes, called {{-client}} and {{-server}}, which determine what VM will be loaded.
-In fact, client and server are different implementations of the JVM residing in two separate {{jvm.dll}} files.
+The `java.exe` tool supports two mutually exclusive modes, called `-client` and `-server`, which determine what VM will be loaded.
+In fact, client and server are different implementations of the JVM residing in two separate `jvm.dll` files.

-This option cannot be configured in {{JvmCustomOptions}} because it is not supported by {{JNI}}.
-Instead, {{JvmDll}} comes to the rescue.
+This option cannot be configured in `JvmCustomOptions` because it is not supported by `JNI`.
+Instead, `JvmDll` comes to the rescue.
 For example, this
 {code}
 java.exe -server
 {code}